KylianBalpe/next-app-server-action/README.md

-# Next.js App Router with Route Handlers
+# Next.js App Router with Server Action

-This repository is my documentation for learning Next.js App Router with Route Handlers.
+This repository is my documentation for learning Next.js App Router with Server Action.

 ## TODO